-Louise Chawla is Professor Emerita in the Program in Environmental Design at the University of Colorado Boulder.
-Her work focuses on the benefits of access to nature for children, the development of active care for the natural world, and participatory methods for engaging children and youth in design and planning, as a means of civic development and education for sustainability, and to create communities that support the well-being of all ages.
-She serves on the Scientific Advisory Committee of the Children and Nature Network, which works to document the benefits of access to nature in spaces of everyday life and promote city greening.
-She finds common cause in creating green spaces for people and pollinators, and in ensuring that people as well as pollinators are protected from toxic pesticides.
+Louise is Professor Emerita in the Program in Environmental Design at the University of Colorado Boulder.
+Her work focuses on the benefits of nature access for children, the development of active care for nature, and participatory methods for engaging children in design and planning as a means of civic development and sustainability education.
+Louise serves on the Scientific Advisory Committee of the Children and Nature Network, which works to document the benefits of access to nature in spaces of everyday life and promote city greening.
+She finds cause in creating green spaces for people and pollinators, and in ensuring that both are protected from toxic pesticides.

 Vice President of Communications & Development, The WILD Foundation

-Amy Lewis has spent the last 15 years researching the building blocks of collective action.
-She has brought this knowledge to bear in her own work as an award-winning nonprofit leader and as a scholar of environmental policy.
+Amy has spent the last 15 years researching the building blocks of collective action.
+She has brought this knowledge to bear in her own work as an award-winning nonprofit leader and a scholar of environmental policy.
 Her research explores the relationship between democratic decision-making and policies that benefit the environment.
-Nothing inspires Amy more than a good mystery, and she delights in uncovering the deep forces that determine a society’s political and ecological future.
 Recently, she has employed her knowledge and skills at the WILD Foundation, aligning her personal goals with WILD’s mission to activate an international ethic of care for our wild planet.
-In addition to lending her support to a growing community of people taking action to keep our Earth wild, Amy is also finishing the last two chapters of her doctoral dissertation, something she has resolved will be completed before the conclusion of this decade.
+Amy is also finishing the last two chapters of her doctoral dissertation, something she has resolved will be completed before the conclusion of this decade.

 Instructor, University of CO / Chair, Sierra Club, Indian Peaks Chapter

-Rebecca has a doctorate in English literature and teaches at the University of Colorado in Boulder for the Writing and Rhetoric Program.
-She has published on the Second World War, Kate Chopin, Jane Austen, as well as on many environmental issues.
+Rebecca has a doctorate in English literature and teaches at the University of Colorado Boulder for the Writing and Rhetoric Program.
+She has published on many topics and served as editor of various Sierra Club publications.
 She has long been dedicated to addressing environmental concerns and has won regional awards for her work as an activist on climate change and the protection of pollinators.
-Most recently, she was awarded PLAN-Boulder County’s environmental awardand the Sierra Club-Rocky Mountain Chapter’s Networking Award.
-She also has been awarded the Charlie Oriez Environmental Award for her political activism.
-She has served as editor of various Sierra Club publications.
-She is dedicated to helping her students understand the central sustainability problems that the world faces while conveying the importance of how we talk and write about those issues.
+Most recently, she was awarded PLAN-Boulder County’s environmental award and the Sierra Club-Rocky Mountain Chapter’s Networking Award.
+She has also been awarded the Charlie Oriez Environmental Award for her political activism.
+She is dedicated to helping students understand key sustainability issues and the importance of how we communicate on these topics.